wdfkit package

 Bases: object

-Load spectra and metadata from a Renishaw WiRE .wdf binary file.
+Load and expose all parsed data from a Renishaw WiRE .wdf file.

 Typical usage: